premchander-revature/interviewquestions/MCQBasedques.md

 </details>
 </details>

-21. In order to delete the database, which keyword is used?
+19.In order to delete the database, which keyword is used?

-- a.
+a.
 DELETE

-- b.
+b.
 ALTER

-- c.
+c.
 DROP

-- d.
+d.
 None of the above

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)